cair/GraphTsetlinMachine/README.md

   <img width="70%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/GraphTM.png">
 </p>

 The nodes in the figure capture various kinds of health data, such as [ECG](https://arxiv.org/abs/2301.10181) and the [medical narrative](https://ieeexplore.ieee.org/document/8798633) in Electronic Health Records.
-The different types of edges specify the relationships between the data: measurement edges relate medical tests to a patient, condition edges relate diseases to patients, and so on.
+The different types of edges specify the relationships between the data: _Measurement_ edges relate medical tests to a patient, _Condition_ edges relate diseases to patients, and so on.
 Machine learning tasks in this setting include: forecasting, alerting, decision-making, situation assessment, risk mitigation, knowledge discovery, and optimization.

 ## Paper